valancej/documentation/_general/about/security.md

   - /security/
   - /security/security/
 ---
-We fully understand and recognize, that the security of your source code and configuration data is important, as it forms the base of your and our endeavours.
+We fully understand and recognize, that the security of your source code and configuration data is important, as it forms the base of your and our endeavors.
 Therefore we put a lot of effort and thought into providing a secure infrastructure for you to use.

 * include a table of contents
 {:toc}

 ## System Security

-For every project you add to the Codeship we create an SSH Key that is itself encrypted strongly and only decrypted shortly before being used in the build virtual machine.
+For every project you add to Codeship we create an SSH Key that is itself encrypted strongly and only decrypted shortly before being used in the build virtual machine.
 For every build we start a new and clean virtual machine.
 All changes you make (including file system changes) are stored in a ramdisk which is removed as soon as your build finishes (tests and deployment).
-None of your data is ever stored on any harddrive on our build servers.
+None of your data is ever stored on any hard drive on our build servers.

 All communication between your browser and our website is SSL encrypted, as is all communication to our Openredis queue.
 All communication to the build virtual machines is done over SSH.